Federated Data-Efficient Instruction Tuning for Large Language Models: Evaluations

-Given the current lack of data-efficient methods for federated LLM tuning, we develop two federated baselines that tune the LLM on a subset of local data, and introduce a centralized training approach based on coreset \cite{chen2023maybe}, including: \begin{itemize}[leftmargin=1em] \item Coreset-Cent \cite{chen2023maybe}: A centralized approach that extracts features with the last Transformer layer and selects a fixed ratio of central data samples from groups obtained by K-means. \item Random: It randomly selects a certain proportion of local data to perform fine-tuning, with FedIT as the framework.
-Although being native, it is a strong baseline \cite{lin2024data,sachdeva2024howto}, since it preserves the distributions of the original dataset. \item Perplexity: It selects a subset of data with the lowest perplexity scores \cite{chen2024data}, as these data samples are easy to learn by the LLM. \end{itemize}
+Given the lack of data-efficient works in FL, we develop two federated methods and a centralized one using coresets: 1) Random: It randomly selects a ratio of local data.
+Although being native, it is a strong baseline \cite{lin2024data,sachdeva2024howto} by preserving the original data distributions; 2) Perplexity that selects data with lower perplexity scores \cite{chen2024data}; and 3) Coreset-Cent \cite{chen2023maybe} that selects a fixed ratio of data by K-means clustering on the last-layer features.